Wards Brewing Company: Demise

 In 1972, the company was acquired by Vaux & Associated Breweries and continued to brew bitter as a subsidiary.
 Despite still being profitable, the brewery was closed in 1999 as the Vaux company was broken up after an acrimonious takeover by financiers.
 Members of the Vaux founding family, the Nicholsons, attempted a management buyout of Wards but their offer was rejected.

 On the final day of operation, an unofficial celebration to mark the years of dedicated work of the Wards staff was held.
 The much respected operations manager, and former head brewer Paul Simpson (also an RNR officer) was parodied by one of the brewing operatives who wore a homemade sailor suit.
 Also on this last day, several 'generations' of the brewery's excise officers, including Lorraine Baker and David Bates, bought everyone else a beer by installing a barrel in the brewer tap, The Devonshire, across the road from the brewery.
 The cremated remains of the last brewery cat, once to be found in the Sample/Training Room, were spirited away and now rest in the house of one of the former excise officers.

 The land was sold to developers who demolished most of it to make way for luxury apartments.
 It was revealed later that the price achieved was several million pounds less than the buyout that would have saved this much-loved brewer.

 Resurrection

 The Wards brand was bought by the Double Maxim Beer Company in 2003 and is run as a subsidiary called Wards Brewing Company.
 After a successful launch of the bottled version (first brewed again by Robinson's of Stockport), and cask (originally re-brewed by Jennings of Cockermouth) all variants are now brewed by Maxim.
-The branding still states Wards Sheaf Brewery Sheffield.
+The branding still states Wards Brewery Sheffield.